Troubleshoot Issues with Printing and .PDF Files

 Only QuickBooks 2013 and higher is supported on Windows 8.
-Do you use Windows 8 64-bit and QuickBooks 2011 or 2012?
+Do you use Windows 8 64-bit and QuickBooks 2012?
 They weren't designed for Windows 8 so this article won't help.
 You may consider this community forum post to find tips and tricks from other QuickBooks customers.

 If downloading and running the tool above didn't fix your issue, then select below whether your issue is with printing forms/paychecks or related to PDFs.

 Test the printer outside of QuickBooks to ensure it is working correctly in Windows: